triciasawyer/image-lambda/README.md

 # image-lambda

-## project

-Lab 17 - S3 bucket that allows user to upload image and when they do, it will trigger a Lambda function
+S3 bucket that allows user to upload image and when they do, it will trigger a Lambda function

-### Process